Dublin's Newest Art Piece is About ‘Reclaiming’ Irish Nationalist History - Dublin City Council Body Claims | The Burkean

 An early triumph of then nascent Nationalist journalism, in 1884, the newspaper United Irishman newspaper blew the lid on a story involving high ranking British officials secretly engaging in gay sex with a wide variety of different men.

-Further investigation, both private and public, unveiled an underground sex and prostitution ring opperating right across Dublin.
+Further investigation, both private and public, unveiled an underground sex and prostitution ring operating right across Dublin.

-The entire scandal resulted in prosecutions, resignations, and ultimately a massive PR victory for Irish nationalists at the time, undermining the authority of British rule in minds both at home and abroad.
+The entire scandal resulted in prosecutions, resignations, and ultimately a massive PR victory for Irish Nationalists at the time, undermining the authority of British rule in minds both at home and abroad.

 With this in mind, the notion of ‘reclaiming’ the history of the event is extremely ominous, especially when coming from a state-subsidized body.